h8d13/KAES-ARCH/README.md

 - Kernels: try linux-zen for gaming !
 - For gaphics drivers select appropriate to your hardware.
 - Type Desktop/Plasma
-- Don't skip any step.
-Personal preferences for reference.
+- Personal preferences for reference.
 Use your prefered set-up.

 Reboot **to hard disk.** (Make sure to switch in BIOS, or you install again?)